That’s former President George W. Bush on foreign policy:

 “In order to be an effective president … when you say something you have to mean it,” he said.
 “You gotta kill em.”

-Let’s leave aside that Bush held the course in Iraq for two years while the country slid into civl war, before “we changed” to a smart policy.
+Let’s leave aside that Bush held the course in Iraq for two years while that country slid into civl war, before “we changed” to a smarter policy.
 Those two years poisoned his presidency, gave the House and Senate to the Democrats, and paved the way to a first-term Senator of no discernible accomplishments to win the White House.

 While that is a major aside, the fact remains that “this mess” Barack Obama “inherited” in the Middle East, while not exactly on the mend, was at least at a manageable level of permanent crisis.
 Given everything else, that was no small feat.
 It was of course all thrown away by Obama, who views foreign policy with the same contempt the star high school quarterback feels for math class — that awful, boring, frustrating thing he must cope with in between the real work of high school, which is being supercool out on field.